 For some people, the issue isn’t getting a letdown, but just that they don’t seem to pump as much milk in a session as their baby will want from the bottle.

-A few things that you might try if this is the case for you:
+Below are a few things that you might try if this is the case for you.

-- Try replacing your pump parts if it’s been a while.
-They can start working less well over time.
+Try replacing your pump parts if it’s been a while.
+They wear out and can start working less well over time.

-- Make sure you have the correct size breast shields for you.
-This might be different than the ones that came with your pump!
+Make sure you have the correct size breast shields for you.
+This might be different than the ones that came standard with your pump!

 Hopefully some of these tricks will help your body respond better to the pump so you can pump the same amount that your baby takes when nursing.